ruby-grape/grape/README.md

 ```

 You can have your API only respond to a single format with `format`.
 If you use this, the API will **not** respond to file
-extensions.
+extensions other than specified in `format`.
 For example, consider the following API.

 ```ruby
 class SingleFormatAPI < Grape::API